NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

 dnstap-enable: *<yes or no>*
     If dnstap is enabled.
     Default no.
-    If yes, it connects to the dnstap server and if any of the **dnstap-log-..-messages:** options is enabled it sends logs for those messages to the server.
+    If yes, it connects to the DNSTAP server and if any of the *dnstap-log-..-messages:* options is enabled it sends logs for those messages to the server.

 .. _unbound.conf.dnstap.dnstap-bidirectional: